 Step 2: Chop onion, celery, and parsley.
 Mince garlic and add ingredients to tuna.

-Step 3: Add mayonnaise, olive oil (for a lighter version, omit olive oil), and mozzarella cheese.
+Step 3: Add mayonnaise, olive oil (for a lighter version, omit olive oil), and mozzarella cheese (need a new cheese grater?
+Here’s a great one from Gorilla – love that brand!)
 Combine all ingredients until well incorporated.
 Salt and pepper to taste.

 *Note: I try to add in the Extra Virgin Olive Oil a little bit because it’s healthier than mayonnaise, but you have to add mayonnaise because just using the olive oil alone and no mayonnaise would be gross. 😊 If you want to just use mayo, totally fine, but again for me, I try to use a little olive oil to make it a tad healthier. 😊